apigee/api-platform-samples/sample-proxies/oauth-validate-key-secret/README.md

 You are implementing the OAuth Password grant type flow.
 You need to validate both the application client key and secret on Edge before calling an outside Identity Provider to validate the user's credentials.

-**Note:** This example was inspired by [this thread](https://community.apigee.com/questions/20774/validating-both-client-id-and-secret.html) on the Apigee Community.

 ### Policies

 This sample uses several policies in concert.
 The flow goes like this: